SophLewDev/bank-tech-test/README.md

 This app logs deposits and withdrawals from a bank account and is to be used from within the JavaScript console.

 The Account object acts as the interface for the app.
 All transactions i.e. Deposit and Withdrawals, are stored within the Account's list of transactions, with their transactions details stored as properties.
-Within the account object, you can add transaction to acocunt and be able to view your current balance and statement.
+Within the account object, you can add transaction to account and be able to view your current balance and statement.

 ### To run